Towards Attributions of Input Variables in a Coalition: Algorithm

-\textbf{Defining the attribution of a coalition.} The Shapley value is widely recognized as a standard attribution method with a relatively solid theoretical foundation and Section~\ref{revisiting attributions} has explained the internal mechanism for the Shapley value from the perspective of Harsanyi interactions.
-Based on this, we extend the Shapely value of each individual input variable to the attribution of a coalition.
-However, as mentioned in Definition \ref{conflict of attributions}, different partitions of input variables may lead to conflicts of attributions.
+The Shapley value is widely recognized as a standard attribution method with a relatively solid theoretical foundation, and Section~\ref{revisiting attributions} has explained the internal mechanism for the Shapley value from the perspective of AND-OR interactions.
+Based on this, in this subsection, we further extend the Shapley value of each individual input variable to define the attribution of a coalition.

-Therefore, in this study, we aim to propose a new attribution method to estimate the attribution of a coalition $S$ of input variables.
-This section will show that the conflict of attributions comes from the fact that the model may encode some interactions containing partial variables in $S$ (but not all variables in $S$).
-Therefore, we do not believe that keeping blind to such interactions and forcibly eliminating the conflicts between the attribution of coalition $S$ $\phi(S)$ and the sum of attributions $\sum_{i\in S}\phi(i)$ is a convincing strategy.

-Instead, we aim to design a new attribution for the coalition $S$, which well explains the essential factors that cause the conflict of attributions.
-In comparison to forcibly eliminating the conflict of attributions, an attribution value, which well explains the conflict in the theoretic system, is usually considered more faithful.

-To this end, Theorem~\ref{eq: shapley value} provides us with a new perspective to understand the Shapley value.
-The Shapley value can be regarded as the re-allocation of the effect of each interaction.
-Just like that, we can similarly define the attribution of a coalition $S$, $\varphi(S)$, from the perspective of allocation of Harsanyi interactions, as follows:
+As mentioned in Definition \ref{conflict of attributions}, the core problem is that different partitions of input variables may lead to conflicts of attributions.
+To this end, previous studies usually apply an additional loss to force the method to extract attributions without suffering much from the conflict.
+For example, the Faith-Shap~\cite{tsai2023faithshap} used the minimum squared loss to push attribution of a coalition $S$ towards the sum of attribution of individual variables in $S$, \emph{i.e.}, pushing $v(S)$ towards $\sum_{i\in S} \phi(i)$.
+Please see Table~\ref{tab: attribution method} for a detailed comparison of previous methods.